top of page

 1. Unclear Ownership

 Generative AI tools rarely provide enforceable proof of authorship or originality.
-This creates uncertainty around who actually owns the character and whether it can be safely licensed, merchandised or scaled.
+This creates uncertainty around who actually owns the character and whether it can be safely licensed, merchandised, or scaled.

 2. Similarity and Copyright Risk